-Theraplay : As a Theraplay Informed Practitioner, I work with parents / carers and their children from birth to 11 years of age.
+Theraplay : As a Theraplay Foundational Practitioner, I work with parents / carers and their children from birth to 11 years of age.
 This is an important aspect of my work, please ask if you would like further details.
-It is particularly helpful for newly blended families, families where there has been post-natal depression, foster and adopted families, families where there has been some trauma or loss and families where a child's behaviour is causing concern, but it can be helpful for almost any family.
+It is particularly helpful for newly blended families, families where there has been post-natal depression, foster and adoptive families, families where there has been some trauma or loss and families where a child's behaviour is causing concern, but it can be helpful for almost any family.

 Supervision for staff working in schools, childcare and residential care for children and young people:

 Very likely you are in this kind of work because you care, but sometimes this can add to the challenges.
-I offer a reflective, empathic, safe-space for you to offload, de-brief, explore and evolve your practice.
+I offer a reflective, empathetic safe-space for you to offload, debrief, explore and evolve your practice.
 How often you come is entirely up to you - once a month or once a half-term is a common choice, but we can be flexible.
 This service, like counselling, is confidential and I will not report back to your organisation, even if they are paying for you.
 The exception to this is if there is a serious safeguarding concern.
-These are very rare, but we would usually discuss this before any actions are taken.
 I offer an early morning session, lunchtime and evening sessions to fit with your work.

 Training, qualifications & experience

-I am now in my fourth year of private practice.
+I am now in my fifth year of private practice.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP), which means I work within a rigorous ethical framework.
 For you, this means that I have accountability to a professional organisation as well as to yourself, to work safely, professionally and ethically.